 It is the American Dream to own your own home.
 Many people think they will save an enormous amount of money by building on their own, but this could end up being a costly mistake, financially, emotionally, and physically.
 Your home is the single biggest investment you will make in your lifetime.
 Do you have the expertise to make sure this home will last your lifetime?
-Ask yourself the following:
+Or is hiring a contractor the way to go?

 Arranging & applying for a house loan can be quite involved and should be one of the first orders of business.
 Even if you feel that you have enough cash to do the job, applying for a home loan to allow for inevitable overruns due to increased material & labor costs, upgrades is always advised.
 Most mortgage companies will not lend money to cover the unanticipated costs on a home when construction has already begun.
 As a self-contractor, some lenders will not lend you more than 80% of the projected costs.